Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-18-I2C on the mast.md

-Researching how I2C waveform looks, we learned that both lines (SCL and SDA) are pulled high by pull-up resitors and when data is being transmitted, the microchips pull the lines low, so induvidual bitsof data can be sent this way.
-Those bits are usually sent in groups of 8 forming bytes, which are then converted into sensible values in in the code.
+Researching how I2C waveform looks, we learned that both lines (SCL and SDA) are pulled high by pull-up resitors and when data is being transmitted, the microchips pull the lines low, so individual bits of data can be sent.
+Those bits are usually sent in groups of 8 forming bytes, which are then converted into sensible values by the code.
-It was easy to see that the VIN(which is where we were powering the IMU with 5V) voltage was only connected on the I2C lines through pull up resitors and that the chip was working entirely on 3.3V.
-Because we knew that if the VIN pin is floating and we power the chip directly with 3.3V, bypassing the voltage step down circuit, the IMU would output on a 3.3V level, we decided to look into what would happen if we remove the two pull-up resitors.
+It was easy to see that the VIN (the pin that feeds into the voltage step down circuit, which is where we were powering the IMU with 5V) voltage was only connected on the I2C lines through pull up resitors and that the chip was working entirely on 3.3V.
+Because we knew that if the VIN pin is floating and we power the chip directly with 3.3V (on the VCC pin which bypasses the voltage step down circuit) the IMU would output on a 3.3V level, we decided to look into what would happen if we remove the two pull-up resitors.
 By looking at the voltage level before the two transistors (Q1 and Q2 on the schematic) using a logic level analyser we indeed saw an I2C level of 3.3V.
 The two transistors, togheter with the pull-up resitors were